 - Pain and tenderness over the lateral epicondyle of the humerus, radiating into the forearm, and pain on resisted dorsiflexion of the wrist, middle finger or both.
 A tender spot can usually be identified just below the lateral epicondyle on the outside of the elbow.

 - The onset of pain is usually gradual and worse with use of affected muscles - eg, opening a jar.
-The person may report not being able to hold items such as cups due to pain.
+Due to pain, the person may report not being able to hold items such as cups.

 - Pain is exacerbated by active and resisted movements of the extensor muscles of the forearm.
 For example, pain on resisted extension of the middle finger is typical in tennis elbow.